varigence/docs/bimlflex/user-guide/linked-service-adf-sql-server.md

 Password will be used by the Linked Service form for Sql Authentication or Windows Authentican with the Sql Server Linked Service.
 Password is required - except when using Sql Authentication with Azure Key Vault in place of a manually entering a Connection String.

+> [!TIP]
-Azure Key Vault can be used in place of manually entering the password.
+> It is suggested that Azure Key Vault be used in place of manually entering the password.

 #### Additional Connection String Properties